Limiting theories of substructures

-\begin{example} Let $\So$ be a free abelian group of infinite rank and let $I$ be the collection of all finite rank subgroups of $\So$ which are direct summands of $\So$ (i.e. there exists $C\leq \So$ with $\So = A \oplus C$.)
-We shall make use of the following fact from abelian group theory:
+\begin{example} Let $\So$ be a free abelian group of infinite rank and let $I$ index the collection of all finite rank subgroups of $\So$ which are direct summands of $\So$ (i.e. there exists $C\leq \So$ with $\So = A \oplus C$.)
+We shall make use of the following fact from abelian group theory (which is an immediate consequence of Theorem 1.1 of \cite[Section II.1]{H}):

 \begin{fact*} If $A$ is a free abelian group and $B \leq A$ is of finite rank then there exist $B\leq B' \leq A$ and $C\leq A$ with $B'$ of the same rank as $B$ and $A = B'\oplus C$. \end{fact*}